dt-snyder/sfdx-affirm/README.md

                                                                                     to save the testSuite-meta.xml file
                                                                                     to a location other than
                                                                                     force-app/main/default/testSuites
+  -s, --string                                                                      Optional: if provided the tests will
+                                                                                    not be merged into a single suite, rather they will be collected and
+                                                                                    printed as a single string using a comma to separate.
   --json                                                                            format output as json --loglevel=(trace|debug|info|warn|error|fatal|TRACE|DEBUG|INFO|WARN|ERROR|FATAL)  [default: warn] logging level for
                                                                                     this command invocation